schtibe/rmux/README.md

 * bash
 * rsync

 It assumes that you connect to some kind of unix.
-And has fixes for few quirks in solaris.
+And has fixes for few quirks on solaris.
+To make rmux useful you need:

+* python (2.6, 2.7.
+3.x)
+* vim
+* tmux

 All portable files are stored in ~/.rmux-\<id\>.

-Commands:
+Local commands:

 rmux user@remotehost
 * Take local ~/.rmux-\<id\> to remote host and setup vim and tmux